History Files

 Although it is hard to be sure that the Marsi even exist as a separately identifiable people at this stage, they are accounted as subjects of the Etruscans and remain so for a little over two hundred years.
 Their chief settlement emerges at Marruvium (modern San Benedetto dei Marsi).
 The town is located on the eastern shore of Lake Fucinus (Lake Fucino, which is drained in the nineteenth century AD).

 Other key settlements include Lecce (modern Lecce nei Marsi), Ortona (modern Ortona dei Marsi), and Trasacco.
-The Lucus Angitiae, a wood known as the 'sacred grove of Angitia', is a site held sacred by the Marsi for their goddess of that name, close to the later Roman town of Luco (modern Luco dei Marsi).
+The Lucus Angitiae, a wood known as the 'sacred grove of Angitia', is a site which is held sacred by the Marsi for their goddess of that name, close to the later Roman town of Luco (modern Luco dei Marsi).

 c.580 BC